 Average Cost Per Click on Bing by Industry

 The average cost per click on Bing across all industries is $1.54.

-Bing’s average CPC is 33% lower than what we see on AdWords.
+Bing’s average CPC is 33% lower than what we see on Google Ads.
 The few advertisers that are on Bing take advantage of a much less competitive ad auction, which helps keep CPCs low in most industries.
 Bing also still serves ads in the right hand rail of the SERP, unlike Google, which gives it more room to show ads from advertisers with lower bids.

 Even in expensive and typically highly competitive industries like Legal, advertisers still get a bargain on Bing with a low $1.42 CPC, despite the fact that keywords like “Lawyer” and “Attorney” find themselves as the most expensive keywords on Bing.

 Interestingly, Bing’s traffic is oftentimes more expensive for retail advertisers than that on Google.
 Retail advertisers’ average cost per click is $1.24 on Bing but less than a dollar on Google.
 This may be in large part to Google continuing to expand its low-cost shopping ads at the expense of its traditional search ads.